3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Fix: table text color is unclear when using the Markdown Table Colorize plugin
 - Fix: sync button style missing
 - Change: remove notebook navigation button animation
-- Change: mouse hover sync button to trigger animation
+- Change: mouse hover sync button to trigger the animation

 <!-- ================================================================================================================================================= Not a Joplin user yet? -->